Monday, May 7, 2012

 A few things have kept me from trying that sort of thing.
 The biggest obstacle to that sort of success, for me, is my habit of taking long term goals into account.

-Here's a sort of 'best case' sequence of events, as I see it, for either of those hypothetical blogs:
+Here's a sort of 'best case' sequence of events, as I see it, for my career with either of those hypothetical blogs:

 • Skyrocketing viewership